 Breanne grew up dancing here in Calgary, taking various classes in Tap, Jazz, Ballet, Lyrical, Modern/Contemporary, Pointe, Hip Hop, Musical Theatre, Swing, African, Latin Styles, Ballroom, Funk, Choreography and Improvisation.
 She graduated in June of 2004 from the University of Calgary with a BA in Dance, where she had an opportunity to work with some incredible choreographers and teachers which included Michele Moss, Davida Monk, Melissa Monteros, Wojtek Mochniej, Shirley Murray, Hannah Stillwell, Anne Flynn and Joanne Baker just to name a few.
 Breanne has been teaching dance both recreationally and competitively for the past twenty-one years.
 She has also taught dance in both the public, separate and private school systems, where she has incorporated dance into the students’ curriculums, physical education programs as well as dance programs.
 Over the years, Breanne has done choreography for various groups throughout the city which included Dance Montage at the University of Calgary, Central Memorial High School’s “Dance Central Showcases,” Alberta Dance Explosions at Dancer’s Studio West, Calaway Park, Dance The World at the Jack Singer Concert Hall and Velocity Motionwerks.
 She is extremely passionate about sharing her knowledge and love for dance with her students, which is why she decided to open Soul To Sole Dance Company Ltd. in September of 2005, which had always been a dream of hers.
 Breanne is an active member of the Wild Rose Dance Arts Association, where she enjoys staying connected to and volunteering within the dance community in Calgary.
 Many of Breanne’s students have won several prestigious awards and scholarships in competitions/festivals throughout Alberta, have received top marks for their ADAPT Tap and Jazz exams and some have even gone on to dance professionally and attend University dance programs and classes.
 She still continues to study dance and attends workshops and classes, which she believes is important when it comes to teaching, as dance is a forever changing art form.
 Breanne also has experience adjudicating at competitions/festivals which she really enjoys, as it gives her an opportunity to give constructive feedback in a positive atmosphere, where she hopes that dancers and teachers can push themselves even further in their artistic and creative expressions.

-Sean is the creator of VibeTribeYYC and a founding member of theTOMORROWS dance crew.
+Choreographer and Dancer based out of Calgary, AB, Canada.
+Sean is the creator of VibeTribeYYC, and a founding member of theTOMORROWS dance crew.
 His knowledge of music and movement is a direct result of his training in Flavorshop, a world-wide motion of like-minded artists created and developed by Lenny Len (Toronto).
 Sean strives to affect artists and students alike, generating an enhanced understanding and mentality, as well as promoting growth and success through dance and music.
-Credits invoke performing on Aboriginal People’s Choice Music Awards 2014 for INEZ JASPER, achieving 1st Place at the 2014 Cowboy’s SYTYCD Competition with theTOMORROWS, dancing for Commonwealth Bar and Stage’s monthly Hip Hop Show – 10@10, back-up for INEZ JASPER at Indspire 2014, choreography for local artists YUNG DRE and MIKE TO, as well as various performances with One World, Mpact and Downtown Calgary.
+Credits involve performing on Aboriginal People’s Choice Music Awards 2014 for INEZ JASPER, achieving 1st place at the 2014 Cowboys SYTYCD competition with theTOMORROWS, Choreography and performing with YUNG DRE at Stampede 2017, dancing for Commonwealth Bar and Stage’s monthly Hip Hop show: 10@10, back-up for INEZ JASPER at Indspire 2014, back-up choreography for local artists YUNG DRE, HAYDEN MCHUGH, MIKE TO, as well as various performances with One World, Masked Canvas, Mpact, and Downtown Calgary.

 Tanya Chumak grew up in Calgary and began dancing at the age of three.
 She decided to pursue her love of ballet by training at the School of Alberta Ballet full time.
 She completed her advanced 2 Cecchetti exam by age 16, which is the highest major examination in the Cecchetti method.
-After high school she joined the professional graduate program at the School of Alberta Ballet and had the opportunity to perform with the Alberta Ballet Company.
+After high school she joined the professional graduate program at the School of Alberta Ballet to further her training.
 She was also selected to compete in the Cecchetti International Classical Ballet Competition.
 Upon graduation Tanya received a contract to dance professionally with New York Theatre Ballet.
-She danced in New York City for two years and got to perform many soloist roles.
-Some of these roles include: Spanish and Arabian form the Nutcracker, the Lilac Fairy from Sleeping Beauty, and the Queen of Hearts from Alice and Wonderland.
-She then returned to Calgary and began teaching at Soul to Sole as well as attending University.
-Tanya still enjoys dancing while she is teaching and most recently has become a company member with Alberta Ballet.
-Tanya is passionate about teaching the students at Soul to Sole and has enjoyed the rewarding experience!
+She danced in New York for two years and then returned to Calgary.
+She is currently dancing professionally with Alberta Ballet and is going into her fourth season.
+She has also been teaching and choreographing at Soul to Sole for the past six years.
+Tanya is passionate about teaching the students at Soul to Sole and enjoys the rewarding experience!

 Brittney began dancing at the age of five at a local dance studio here in Calgary, where she took classes in Tap, Jazz, Ballet, Lyrical, Modern/Contemporary, Musical Theatre and Hip Hop.
 As a dancer, she won many awards and scholarships in various competitions/festivals throughout Alberta.
 She also took many of her ADAPT Tap and Jazz exams as a student.
 Brittney has been teaching dance for eighteen years, thirteen of which have been at Soul To Sole.
 Many of her students have won several awards and scholarships in various competitions/festivals throughout Alberta.
 She even had a student be chose to go to New York and dance on Broadway!
 Miss Brittney still continues to attend various workshops and conventions and is also an active member of the Wild Rose Dance Arts Association here in Calgary.
 Her main passion is Jazz.
 She loves to be able to share her passion and knowledge with all of her students!